Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/contract/contract.md

 These integration concerns should be evaluated and addressed by the solution’s design.

-## Integration Patterns in DDD
+## What are Bounded Contexts Integration Patterns in DDD?

 Domain-driven design has multiple patterns for defining relationships and integrations between bounded contexts.

 These patterns are driven by the nature of collaboration between teams working on bounded contexts.

 We will divide the patterns into 3 groups, each representing a type of team collaboration:

 - Co-Operation